Tools against Fear

-- Find a Mantra: this is something that I repeat to myself over and over in my mind, even if it is silly, it really helps.
-Some of my mantras are, 'I'm fine, this is normal’ — ‘this too shall pass’ — ‘you are ok, you are in a safe place because you have good instincts’ — ‘I have a full ticket and can ride all of life's rides'.
-Now these may not work for you, so a little trial and error is what needs to happen for you to find the right words that you can convince your mind you are ok.
+This is something that I repeat to myself over and over in my mind, even if it is silly, it really helps.
+Some of my mantras are, 'I'm fine, this is normal' -- 'this too shall pass' -- 'you are ok, you are in a safe place because you have good instincts' -- 'I have a full ticket and can ride all of life's rides'.
+Now, these may not work for you, so a little trial and error is what needs to happen for you to find the right words that you can convince your mind you are ok.
 Some other ideas are to take a quote from a movie, or your favorite scripture or a quote that someone you love tells you all the time.

-- Have something physical with you that brings you comfort: this is most ideal when you are able to transport or carry it easily.
+This is most ideal when you are able to transport or carry it easily.
 Mine tend to be my baby blanket made of the material my pajamas were made of when I was a child by my grandma, which I also ended up wearing when I had chicken pox (a very severe case of them might I add).
-I did get a little embarrassed carrying this into the doctors office, thinking 'I'm 33 years old, I shouldn't be carrying a colorfully stripped baby blanket around', but you know what, if it helps you, then who cares what people think of it.
-Something else I carry around in my purse in a pocket on the side I can easily and discreetly slip my hand into, is a small rock that feels like sandstone that I rub my fingers on.
+I did get a little embarrassed carrying this into the doctor's office, thinking 'I'm 33 years old, I shouldn't be carrying a colorfully stripped baby blanket around', but you know what, if it helps you, then who cares what people think of it.
+Something else I carry around in my purse in a pocket on the side I can easily and discreetly slip my hand into is a small rock that feels like sandstone that I rub my fingers on.
 I spent quite a bit of time on the sandstone cliffs of the Red Rock National Park in Las Vegas and really have a lot of good memories from that.
-So for some reason I found that when I touched this rock, it really gave me a sense of 'grounding', like being one with the earth and imagining myself drawing strength from this mountain that seems so immovable — kind of like I want to be when these triggers happen.
+So for some reason, I found that when I touched this rock, it really gave me a sense of 'grounding', like being one with the earth and imagining myself drawing strength from this mountain that seems so immovable -- kind of like I want to be when these triggers happen.

-- If you are home, or traveling bring a scent associated with good memories: I usually turn to essential oils or small bottles that smell nice.
-My scents that I usually go for are 1- Lavendar, not only because it is a naturally calming smell and is abundant in health food stores, but also because I associated it with my Grandma, who is a source of great comfort and strength.
-2- is the scent of pine trees, I have a lot of good memories associated with pine trees, and find that when I am distressed and smell the scent of pine trees, its almost like it transports me to another place.
+I usually turn to essential oils or small bottles that smell nice.
+My scents that I usually go for are 1- Lavender, not only because it is a naturally calming smell and is abundant in health food stores, but also because I associated it with my Grandma, who is a source of great comfort and strength.
+2- is the scent of pine trees, I have a lot of good memories associated with pine trees, and find that when I am distressed and smell the scent of pine trees, it is almost like it transports me to another place.